ConDiSR: Contrastive Disentanglement and Style Regularization for Single Domain Generalization: Experimental Setup

+\textbf{Networks architecture.} As the main backbone all the models utilize ResNet18 \cite{he2016deep} pre-trained on ImageNet \cite{deng2009imagenet}.
+Specifically the shallow feature map extraction operator \( g \) of the feature disentanglement module \( F_{DM} \) is implemented with the stem layer of ResNet18 while the classification network \( F_C \) is composed of its remaining layers.
+The reconstruction network \( F_R \) is implemented with a light-weight encoder-decoder model that involves 3 downsampling blocks and variable number of upsampling blocks depending on the reconstruction resolution.

-The experiments were run on 24GB Quadro RTX 6000 GPU.
-All the models utilize ResNet18 \cite{he2016deep} pre-trained on ImageNet \cite{deng2009imagenet} as a backbone.
+\textbf{Implementation Details.} The experiments were run on 24GB Quadro RTX 6000 GPU.
 Each experiment was run for 50 epochs with the batch size of 256 using Adam optimizer \cite{kingma2014adam} with the learning rate of $1e-3$.
 The temperature parameter \( \tau \) was fixed at 0.1 similar to \cite{hu2023devil}.

 We apply the same data augmentation strategy that we use in our method to all the other methods for a fair comparison.
 By doing so we eliminate the possibility of data augmentations being the deciding factor in the model's performance and equalize the total number images each model is fed during training.
-We additionally evaluate the empirical risk minimization (ERM) method without these augmentations for representativeness.